MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/Walkthrough--Creating-and-Using-a-Codeunit-Web-Service--SOAP-.md

 -   [!INCLUDE[demolong](../developer/includes/demolong_md.md)].

--   Visual Studio 2012 or Visual Studio 2010.
+-   Visual Studio.
 You can use any edition of Visual Studio that supports adding web references.
-In this walkthrough, you will use Visual Studio 2012.
 You also have the option of using service references instead of web references, or of using the web service proxy generating tools svcutil.exe and wsdl.exe, which are included in the Microsoft .NET Framework SDK.

 ## Creating a Codeunit
  In this procedure, you create a codeunit called `Letters` that takes a lowercase input string and returns an uppercase string.